-Subject: Business Conduct Number: 01-217 Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee, Board of Directors Page: Original Issue: Revised: 9 of 13 2011.09 2015.04 Issued by: President & Chief Executive Officer
+Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Page: 9 of 14 Finance and Audit Committee, Board of Directors Original Issue: 2011.09

 6. Information And Records

 6.1 Confidential and Proprietary Information and Trade Secrets.
 Persons may be exposed to certain information that is considered confidential by the hospital, or may be involved in the design or development of new procedures related to the business of the hospital.
 The following are examples of confidential information: employee wage and salary data, financial data, planned new projects, patient information; and any other matter that has not been publicly disclosed.
 All such information, whether or not the subject of copyright or patent, is the sole property of the hospital, subject to any written agreements the hospital may have with third parties such as Queen's University.
 Persons shall not disclose such information to persons outside the hospital, including immediate family members.
 Persons should share information only with other persons who have a need to know for legitimate business purposes in accordance with legislation governing the disclosure to third parties.